Buffalo Airways: Buffalo School of Aviation

 Buffalo's aviation school offers an aircraft maintenance engineer program and several other courses.
-According to Transport Canada listings, it has three aircraft, two are single-engine fixed wing, an Aeronca Champion and a Fleet Canuck, the third a helicopter is a Robinson R22.
+According to Transport Canada listings, the school has three aircraft: two are single-engine fixed wing airplanes, an Aeronca Champion and a Fleet 80 Canuck, and the third is a Robinson R22 helicopter.
 The Buffalo website also lists a Bell 206 helicopter and a Beech 90 King Air.

 Destinations

 The airline operated scheduled passenger services between Hay River and Yellowknife from August 1986 until November 2015.
-However, due to the suspension of the Air Operator Certificate scheduled service was replaced in December 2015, when the company chartered aircraft to make the run.
-The charter service was cancelled 24 December.
-As of Spring 2019 Buffalo has not resumed passenger service and currently does not have trained flight attendants making passenger service unlikely in the near future.
-It carried over 186,000 passengers from 1986 to 2015.
+However, due to the suspension of its Air Operator Certificate, scheduled service was replaced in December 2015, when the company chartered aircraft to make the run.
+The charter service was cancelled on 24 December.

+As of Spring 2019, Buffalo has not resumed passenger service and currently does not have trained flight attendants, making passenger service unlikely in the near future.
+The airline carried over 186,000 passengers from 1986 to 2015.

 Scheduled cargo services transport supplies from Yellowknife to Deline, Fort Good Hope, Norman Wells, and Tulita under contract with the Government of the Northwest Territories.
 The service also includes an airport shuttle and a medical transfer bus.
-Buffalo also offers charters on their passenger aircraft across Canada and also offers cargo charters.
+Buffalo also offers charters on their passenger aircraft across Canada in addition to cargo charters.

 Fleet

-As of August 2019, according to Transport Canada the fleet numbered 57, with two more aircraft registered to the Buffalo School of Aviation.
-In addition the U.S. Federal Aviation Administration had one aircraft registered to Buffalo Airways USA.
+According to Transport Canada, as of 22 July 2025, Buffalo Airways' fleet numbered 60, with two more aircraft registered to the Buffalo School of Aviation.
+In addition, the United States Federal Aviation Administration had one aircraft registered to Buffalo Airways USA.

+In a video released on YouTube, Director of Operations, Mikey McBryan, stated that Buffalo Air had bought a Boeing 737 (registered as GTVO) from Chrono Aviation.
+The Boeing 737-200 series is a combi aircraft has the gravel kit, engine hush kit and LPV.
+McBryan states that they are looking at converting the aircraft to full cargo.
+However, as of 25 April 2025, the aircraft is still registered to Chrono Aviation.

+Reports show that Buffalo owns a Douglas DC-6, a Swingtail DC-6, and the only one of the two made that still survives.
+It was bought by Buffalo Airways and ferried to Hay River on 20 June 2013 As of August 2019 the aircraft has not been registered in Canada - (formerly N434TA) - stored Hay River.